AzizMosbah/DecentralisedTwitter/README.md

 It is actually deployed on ethereum's test network rinkeby in order for it not to cost any money.

-Here are the steps to participated:
+Here are the steps to participate:

   1. Get Metamask & set it on the rinkeby network
   2. Ask for ETH on this faucet: https://faucets.chain.link/rinkeby